Grandma and the Staff of Life:

 I loathed bread.

-Ma was also the product of her age and class, and like many other women who had spent the war years in an aircraft factory, she returned temporarily to the work force while I was small, intending to earn enough to finance a pet project of her own, leaving me in Gran’s care.
+Ma was also the product of her age and class, and like many other women who had spent the war years in an aircraft factory, she returned temporarily to the work force while I was small, intending to earn enough to finance a pet project of her own, leaving me in Gran’s care during the work day.

 By the time I was six, I had learned that Gran was at least as obdurate as I upon the subject of bread.
 Our main point of friction was breakfast.
 Bread at lunch time usually came in the form of sandwiches, to which I had no objection, and dinner was Ma’s province, and the subject didn’t arise at all.
 But, every morning heralded its unwanted slice of bread, or toast, which Gran insisted that I eat, and at which I invariably balked.
 Fortunately, for me, although perhaps not necessarily wisely, Gran was inclined to treat children with the respect due to human beings, and did not stand over me until I ate it.